reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

-The `getUserWithStream()` test method in the `UserAsyncHttpRequestHelperTests` class is designed to verify the functionality of retrieving user data asynchronously using streams.
+The `getUserWithStream()` test method in the `UserAsyncHttpRequestHelperTests` class verifies the functionality of retrieving user data asynchronously using streams.

 First, we start the HTTP asynchronous client using `userHttpRequestHelper.startHttpAsyncClient()`.